Curry30Messi/AdaMHF/README.md

 ## Contact
-For questions and issues, please open an issue in this repository.
+For questions and issues, please open an issue in this repository or report issues directly (for urgent blockers) to 2316072618@qq.com.